in28minutes/in28minutes.github.io/_blog/articles/2017-12-07-introduction-to-spring-data-with-spring-boot.md

 ![Image](/images/SpringBootWebApplication-StaticContent.png "Spring Boot Web Application with jQuery and Bootstrap- All Files")

-This guide will help you understand the basics of Spring Data.
-We will look at the various options that Spring Data provides and a couple of examples - Spring Data JPA and Spring Data Mongodb.
+This article will teach you the fundamentals of Spring Data.
+We will look at the different Spring Data alternatives as well as two examples: Spring Data JPA and Spring Data Mongodb.

 ## You will learn
 - Basics of Spring Data